ilyes-smaouii/advent_of_code_2024/README.md

 Even had to change the font size for my shell.\
 \
 Update : after some discussions with friends who have already attempted AoC, I've confirmed what I was starting to suspect : unlike what I initially thought, AoC exercises aren't gonna be the type I can solve in just one hour.
-In fact, I've spend several hours on each of them almost every time, for the past several days.
+In fact, I've spent several hours on each of them almost every time, for the past several days.
 Considering this was kind of meant as a side quest, I might decide to slow down a little for the coming days, so I can free some time for other stuff I have to do.
 ### 2025/08/23